 Recent projects include a length of dry stone wall for lizards, pond dredging and building a dipping platform on Bedelands, as well as sowing a wildflower meadow area on Batchelors Farm.
 Find more details of these under Recent Projects.

 We want to encourage everyone to make use of these beautiful spaces, whether they are schools using them for occasional, open air lessons, young people pursuing Duke of Edinburgh Award courses, dog walkers and those who seek exercise or simply pure enjoyment.
 All we ask is that you don’t spoil them for others by causing damage or leaving litter.

-Our slide shows on this web site will give you a taster of what can be found.
+Our slide shows on this page will give you a taster of what can be found.
 You can also look up each site to discover more about it.